Reliability Evaluation of Individual Predictions: A Data-centric Approach: Introduction

-{\bf Example 1 (part 2):} Distrust measures \underline{raise warning} when the fitness of the data set used for drawing a prediction is questionable, helping the judge to be cautious when taking action.
-Besides, these measures provide \underline{quantitative justification} to support the judge's action when they decide to ignore a prediction outcome that is not trustworthy.
-Suppose the WDT for the query point is low.
+{\bf Example \ref{ex-0} (part 2):} \ru measures {raise warning} when the fitness of the data set used for drawing a prediction is questionable, helping the banker to be cautious when taking action.
+Besides, these measures provide {quantitative justification} to support the banker's action when they decide to ignore a prediction outcome that is not trustworthy.
+Suppose the \wru for the query point is low.
 Besides the score, our system specifies that, for example, lack of representation is the issue, reflected by the low representation score.
-The judge can then argue to ignore a model outcome for this case, justifying that the model has been built using a data set that misses to represent the given case. $\square$ While being agnostic to the choice of the uncertainty and lack of representation components, we propose an implementation based on the $k$-vicinity of a query point.
-In particular, given the radius of the $k$-vicinity and its uncertainty, we develop functions that return probabilities indicating the lack of representation and uncertainty.
-We propose methods to {\em learn} the probabilities {\em from the data set itself}.
-We devise proper indexing and algorithms that enable sublinear query processing that {\em scales} to large data sets.
+The banker can then argue to ignore a model outcome for this case, justifying that the model has been built using a data set that fails to represent the given case.